ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Semantic Constrained Decoding as Realizability Checking

 \subsection{Preliminaries}

 \paragraph{Strings and Abstract Syntax Trees}

-Let $\alphabet$ be a finite alphabet of characters and $\AST$ be a set of \emph{abstract syntax trees} (of programs).
-Translation from strings to ASTs is defined by a function $\parse\colon \alphabet^* \rightarrow \AST \cup \{\bot\}$ which produces an AST from a string of characters or fails.
-In \Cref{sec:corecursion} we clarify how we represent parsers in our approach.
+Let $\alphabet$ be a finite alphabet of characters.
+A \emph{string} is a sequence $\omega \in \alphabet\st$, and the \emph{completions} of $\omega$ are the strings that begin with $\omega$.
+Let $\AST$ be a set of \emph{abstract syntax trees} (of programs).
+Translation from strings to ASTs is defined by a function $\parse\colon \alphabet^* \rightarrow \AST \cup \{\bot\}$ that produces an AST from a string of characters (or $\bot$ if parsing fails). \paragraph{Language Models and Decoding}